 Its Summertime which means more arts and crafts, more Perler Beads, more games and just more fun!
-My kids had so much fun working on these and even after, my son played an entire game pretending to catch Pokemon with the different Pokeballs when they were finished.
+My kids had so much fun working on these patterns.
+Once the designs were ironed and complete, my youngest son played an entire game pretending to catch Pokemon outside with all the different Pokeballs he created.

 Original Pokeball Design- Perler Bead Pattern